 A trip to South America would not be complete without visiting Machu Picchu which is one of the new Seven Wonders of the World.
-There are lots of group tours to Machu Picchu available including the legendary Inca Trail trek, jungle trek, Salkantay trek and also shorter trips from Aguas Calientes.
-On guided tours to Machu Picchu you will get a safe and structured trip taking you to the heart of the Inca civilization.
-This is one of the most incredible experiences in the world!
+There are lots of different group tours to Machu Picchu available including the legendary Inca Trail trek, jungle trek, Salkantay trek and also shorter trips from Aguas Calientes.
+This will be one of the most incredible experiences of your life!

 Machu Picchu is known as the ‘Lost City of the Incas’ and is easily one of the most recognisable tourist attractions in the world.
 Machu Picchu which is included in the New Severn Wonders of the World, it is located high in the Andes a whopping 7,970 feet above sea level so altitude sickness can be a problem when visiting.
 Once you have climbed the Inca Trail to Machu Picchu you will be in a spectacular setting high in the Andes surrounded by mountains.

 The Inca Trail is one of the most famous trekking routes in the world and a true travellers favourite, not many trips in the world compare to this!
 Expect one of the most amazing experiences of your life seeing the ancient ruins of Machu Picchu which is still surrounded in mystery.
 There are lots of buildings and houses which are still in a good state considering how old they are.
 A lot of trips here end with you waking up early to see sunrise, you will get photos and memories to last a lifetime.
 These really are special journeys which will provide you with an unforgettable experience.